suneelpatel/Python/README.md

 The "except" block lets you handle the error.

 The "finally" block lets you execute code, regardless of the result of the try- and except blocks.

+Learning Student On This Repo
+1.Anwar Sagir Mustapha (AL-ANWARTECH)